kennolot/CTF-pi/0.learn_linux/ctfpi0_3/README.md

 After running the command and build succeeds:
 ```
-docker run --rm --it my-ctfpi-image bash
+docker run --rm -it my-ctfpi-image /bin/sh
 ```
 `--rm` is used when you need the container to be deleted after the task for it is complete.
-`--it` when docker run is used with this command it takes you straight inside the container.
+`-it` when docker run is used with this command it takes you straight inside the container with shell.
-`bash` is the shell used inside the container.
+`/bin/sh` is the shell used inside the container.

-Now this commands lands us inside the container with shell access.
+Now this command lands us inside the container with shell access, meaning similar Linux commands can be run from container.
 Since we saw what the COPY inside Dockerfile did, there's nothing more to do than run:
 ```
 cat /tmp/flag.txt